-- a serious fracture that exposes the nerve and blood vessels in the centre of the tooth
+- serious fracture that exposes the nerve and blood vessels in the centre of the tooth

-- a displaced tooth, in which the tooth is forced upward, downward or to the side
+- a displaced tooth: the tooth is forced upward, downward, or to the side

-If your child has a loose tooth or a minor chip, take them to the dentist.
+If your child has a loose tooth or a minor chip, take him to the dentist.
 Your child’s dentist will assess the damage and smooth any sharp edges.

-If you cannot put the tooth back into the tooth socket, place it in a cup of milk.
-Do not place the tooth in water, carbonated soda or salt water.
-Pack the cup in a cooler with some ice and take it and your child to the dentist right away.
+If you cannot put the tooth back into the tooth socket, place the tooth in milk.
+Do not place the tooth in water, carbonated soda, or salt water.
+Pack the glass in a cooler with some ice and take it and your child to the dentist right away.

 - Injuries to children's teeth are common and can range from minor chipping to a knocked out tooth.

-- If your child has a loose tooth due to injury or a minor chip, take them to the dentist.
+- If your child has a loose tooth due to injury or a minor chip, take him to the dentist.

-- If your child has broken, loosened or knocked out a permanent tooth, see a dentist right away.
+- If your child has broken, loosened, or knocked out a permanent tooth, see a dentist right away.
 If the tooth was knocked out, rinse it in water and try to place it back in the socket.
-If that will not work, store the tooth in a cup of milk, in a cooler with ice, and bring it with your child to the dentist.
+If that will not work, store the tooth in a glass of milk, in a cooler with ice, and bring it with your child to the dentist.